EvaJobst/IOT_HametnerJobst/3_Lab_Outline.md

 | Documentation           |  Hametner         |
 | Setup Arduino + Sensors | Hametner + Jobst  |

-//==
+##### Build simulators for MQTT
+- mqtt_all wird benötigt

-Python installed
+- Python installed

-pip install paho-mqtt --> Commandline library für mqtt geholt.
+- get with the command pip install paho-mqtt the library mqtt

-Suche Python code der mit Mqtt arbeitet

-Program:
-Import paho.mqtt.client as mqtt

-BROKER ="192.168.12.1"
-TOPIC ='internetofthings'
-SUBTOPIC ='temperature'
+- Search for python code which could work with MQTT.

+###### Program...
+- loops throug different temperatures
+- was published
+- and could be workd with.

+###### Program-Files:
+- client.py
+- simulation.py
+- switch.py